iamraufu/iamraufu/README.md

 <!-- ![visitors](https://visitor-badge.laobi.icu/badge?page_id=iamraufu.iamraufu) -->
 ### Hi there 👋

 I am Eftykhar Rahman.
-But you will find me everywhere with handle name iamraufu.
-I am an undergraduate student at BRACU CSE.
+But you will find me everywhere with the handle name Raufu Prezens.
+I'm a self-taught Web Developer.

 - 💻 I ~like~ **love** coding
 - 🔭 I’m currently working on a web-app.
 Keep an eye for it.
 - 🌱 I’m currently learning Node backend
 - 👯 I’m looking to collaborate on opensource and group projects.

+Specializing in Front End Development.
+Experienced with different approaches to the development of dynamic web projects.
+Well-versed in numerous programming languages & libraries including HTML5, CSS, JavaScript, ReactJS, NodeJS, MongoDB, MySQL, Python, FORTRAN, MATLAB etc. Strong background in project management and customer relations.

+I am an undergraduate student at BRACU CSE.

+I'm interested in developing user friendly web apps in MERN Stack I love to work with new technologies and playing with different stacks.🤖

 <!-- - Usesless Stats:
 - 🏅 Number of times I was asked to hack a FB : 3
 - 📱  Number of times I was approached with an app idea: 7